ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The Full Cost of Attending Palo Alto College

-Now, let’s look at the breakdown of all expenses, to get a better idea of what is really costs to go to Palo Alto College.
+Now, let’s look at the breakdown of all expenses, to get a better idea of the actual cost of attending Palo Alto College.

 Total Cost of Palo Alto College